dvcrn/mcp-server-devonthink/README.md

    - Supplying only one file is fine—the server detects whether you provided a `.json` or `.bib` path and uses it automatically.
    - If no metadata file is configured, the tool returns an informative error so you can correct the setup.

 3. Call the `get_zotero_metadata` tool with a Finder path or any supported DEVONthink identifier.
-The tool returns the matched Zotero entry (including citation key, fields, and the property that matched) or detailed errors describing which files were checked.
+The tool returns the matched Zotero entry (including citation key, fields, and the property that matched), exposes `citationKey` / `zoteroId` at the top level, and provides a brief `metadataSummary` string for LLM prompts.
+If no match is found, the response lists the files that were checked.

 Example invocation: